 I want to take a moment to talk about the aroma tubes that have the frosted glass end.
 You might be wondering what’s up with those ones.

-Arizer calls them ‘frosted glass aroma tubes’ and they enable you to connect your Arizer portable devices to a third party glass attachments, such as water pipes or bongs.
+Arizer calls them ‘frosted glass aroma tubes’ and they enable you to connect your Arizer portable devices to glass water pipes or bongs.

 They come in 14mm and 19mm diameter and fit into most common water pipes enabling you to inhale your vapor through water.